FWGS/xash3d-fwgs/README.md

 * Vulkan renderer

 ## Installation & Running
-0) Download Xash3D binaries: you can use [testing](https://github.com/FWGS/xash3d-deploy/tree/anewengine-master) build, also you can compile engine from sources.
+0) Get Xash3D binaries: you can use [testing](https://github.com/FWGS/xash3d-fwgs/releases/tag/continuous) build or you can compile engine from source code.
 Choose proper build package depending on which platform you're using.
 1) Copy engine binaries to some directory.
-2) Copy `valve` directory from [Half-Life](https://store.steampowered.com/app/70/HalfLife/) to mentioned above directory with engine binaries.
+2) Copy `valve` directory from [Half-Life](https://store.steampowered.com/app/70/HalfLife/) to directory with engine binaries.
 Also if you're using Windows: you should copy `vgui.dll` library from Half-Life directory to Xash3D directory.
-But instead, you can compile [hlsdk-xash3d](https://github.com/FWGS/hlsdk-xash3d) yourself instead of using official Valve game binaries, but you still needed to copy `valve` directory because all resources like sounds/models/maps located in there.
+As alternative, you can compile [hlsdk-xash3d](https://github.com/FWGS/hlsdk-xash3d) instead of using official Valve game binaries, but you still needed to copy `valve` directory as all game resources located in there.
 3) Download [extras.pak](https://github.com/FWGS/xash-extras/releases/tag/v0.19.2) and place it to `valve` directory.
 4) Run `xash3d.exe`/`xash3d.sh`/`xash3d` depending on which platform you're using.